groupdocs-parser/GroupDocs.Parser-Docs/java/getting-started/supported-document-formats.md

 productName: GroupDocs.Parser for Java
 hideChildren: False
 ---
-## Supported File Formats

 The following tables indicate the file formats from which GroupDocs.Parser for Java can extract data.
+You can use the input below to filter supported formats by extension.

+{{< table-filter placeholder="Start typing to find file format" forumUrl="https://forum.groupdocs.com/c/parser/17">}}

 ## Word Processing